GlycoSHIELD-MD/GlycoSHIELD-MD/webapp-landingpage/glycodensity.md

 layout: page
 ---

+#### GlycoDENSITY

-**GlycoDENSITY** is an open-source program that refines GlycoSHIELD predictions using experimental (volumetric) data, such as cryoEM, cryoET maps, or X-ray electron density maps.
+GlycoDENSITY is an open-source program that refines GlycoSHIELD predictions using experimental (volumetric) data, such as cryoEM, cryoET maps, or X-ray electron density maps.
 GlycoDENSITY sorts glycan conformers grafted with GlycoSHIELD according to their fit to the underlying experimental data.